UpsyJr/RaspberryPiFullyCompatibleWithScripts/README.md

 Now in WinSCP program we can edit our html files however we want.

-## Running Enabling our website to launch python scripts.
+## Enable our website to run python scripts.

 Firstly:
 ```bash